Ascendara/docs/developer/build-from-source.md

 npm run dist
 ```

-This process will package the application and generate the executable files.
+This script will automatically build the react app, then electron app and then move all contents to the `dist/` directory before deleting the `build/` directory and other temporary files.

-This will:

-1. Execute the build process via execute.py
-2. Build the React app
-3. Build the Electron app
-4. Output files to the `dist/` directory

 ### Manual Build Process